LYK-love/LYK-love.github.io/source/_posts/The-MC-Basic-Algorithm.md

 ***

-I think in MC Basic, if the episode length is too short, it algo won't congerge.
+In my opinion, in MC Basic, if the episode length is too short, the algorithm won't congerge.
 Its convergence comes from the policy iteration algorithm.
-But if the episode length is too short, each action value won't be correct, and we don't have any procudures to fix it.
+But if the episode length is too short, each action value won't be correct, and the premise of the reasoning falls apart.

-//TODO IDK!
+//TODO So how should we know the right length?
+Isn't MC Basic too fragile?